sbconlon/over-the-hedge/README.md

 <br/><br/><br/><br/>
 ## 1. Introduction
 ### 1.1.
 Overview
-Over the Hedge an algorithm for optimal wagering during live MLB baseball games. <br/>
+Over the Hedge is an algorithm for optimal wagering during live MLB baseball games. <br/>

 Past approaches to applying machine learning to sports gambling markets have used a one-shot approach before the start of the game.
 That is, some model is used before the game begins to determine whether or not a wager should be made.
 The thesis of Over the Hedge is that a better return can be made if instead wagers are made through out the sporting event.
 This has the advantage of viewing the problem through a game theoretic approach where complex strategies can be computed that wouldn't otherwise be possible in the single bet paradigm.
 One such example is the ability to hedge during the game.